A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 11:00am: Shop Downtown

-Here’s a thing most weekend itineraries miss.
+Here is a thing most weekend itineraries miss.
 A lot of Fairhope’s best boutiques and the Eastern Shore Art Center are closed on Sundays.
 If shopping is part of your weekend, do it Saturday morning, not Sunday.
+A few stops to prioritize:

-- Fairhope Soap Company: Bath bombs and locally made soaps.
+- Fairhope Soap Company.
+Bath bombs and locally made soaps.
 The best inexpensive souvenir in town.

 Take photos at the Fairhope Clock at the corner of Fairhope Avenue and Section Street.
-This is the most photographed spot in town and locals say “meet me at the clock” the way other cities say “meet me at the corner.”
+This is the most photographed spot in town, and locals say meet me at the clock the way other cities say meet me at the corner.

 2:00pm: Taste of Fairhope Food Tour

-Three hours.
-Five restaurants.
-Signature dishes at each one.
-Plus the stories behind every plate, the people who make the food, and the town itself.
+This is the centerpiece of the weekend.
+Three hours, five restaurants, signature dishes at each one, plus the stories behind every plate, the people who make the food, and the town itself.

-Most visitors can’t decide which restaurants to hit on a weekend trip.
+Most visitors cannot decide which restaurants to hit on a weekend trip.
 The food tour solves that problem.
-You’ll eat at five of the best, learn the stories behind dishes you’d never know to ask about, and walk away with a list of places to come back to.
+You will eat at five of the best, learn the stories behind dishes you would never know to ask about, and walk away with a list of places to come back to.
+We will tell you about the lemon on the beignets at Panini Pete’s, the West Indies Salad invented across the bay in the 1940s, the comeback story behind Market By the Bay’s gumbo, and a few more we are not going to spoil here.

 If you only do one structured activity in Fairhope, do this.